marcosvbs/scorecaster/README.md

 | Wrong | **0** |
 | No prediction (skipped) | **0** (no penalty) |

-A **round** is the set of matches sharing the same round label (e.g. group matchday 1, "Round of 16").
-The ranking accumulates over **closed rounds only** and is recomputed once when a round closes, then read from a stored snapshot — pages never aggregate predictions on a request.
+The **general ranking is live and cumulative over every scored match**: the moment a match is scored, points are recomputed and persisted as `RankingEntry` rows, so a player's standing can move *mid-round*.
+Pages always read the stored snapshot — **predictions are never aggregated in a request path**.
+A **round** (group matchday, "Round of 16", …) groups matches sharing the same round label and drives per-round winners; the current round advances automatically once all its matches are scored.

 ## Tech stack

 - **Python 3.12+ / Django 6** — server-rendered templates, no SPA, no DRF.
 - **SQLite** in both development and production (Railway volume), WAL mode.
 - **Tailwind CSS v3** — pre-built and committed; no runtime or CI build step.
+  Barlow / Barlow Condensed type, inline SVG icons.
 - **Gunicorn + WhiteNoise** for production serving.
 - **requests** for the FIFA HTTP client.
 - **pytest + pytest-django** for tests.
 - **Data source:** [`api.fifa.com`](https://api.fifa.com/api/v3) v3 (`calendar/matches`)
-  — free, no API key.
+  — free, no API key, undocumented public JSON.
 One request returns the whole tournament (all 104 matches plus the knockout bracket).

 ## Architecture